sanjaykumar200599/Areca-Farming/README.md

 Major project updates.
-This only has backend information.
+This repo only has backend information.